leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter02/02-Applying Unary Operators.md

 | Pre-decrement    | --x     | Decreases the value by 1 and returns the new value       |
 | Post-increment   | y++     | Increases the value by 1 and returns the original value. |
 | Post-decrement   | z--     | Decreases the value by 1 and returns the original value  |

+The following code snippet illustrates this distinction:

+    int parkAttendance = 0;
+    System.out.println(parkAttendance); // 0
+    System.out.println(++parkAttendance); // 1
+    System.out.println(parkAttendance); // 1
+    System.out.println(parkAttendance--); // 1
+    System.out.println(parkAttendance); // 0

+The first pre-increment operator updates the value for parkAttendance and outputs the new value of 1.
+The next post-decrement operator also updates the value of parkAttendance but outputs the value before the decrement occurs.

+For the exam, it is critical that you know the difference between expressions like parkAttendance++ and ++parkAttendance.
+The increment and decrement operators will be in multiple questions, and confusion about which value is returned could cause you to lose a lot of points on the exam.